 The type of exercise you do also affects how many hours of exercise you need to do per week.

-In terms of aerobic exercise, as discussed, if you are doing types of exercise that are more vigorous, you will not need to do as many minutes of exercise per week as if you opt to mainly do walking or other forms of low-intensity cardio.
+In terms of aerobic exercise, as discussed, if you are doing types of exercise that are more vigorous, you will not need to do as many minutes of exercise per week as if you opt to do walking or other forms of low-intensity cardio mainly.

 Depending on your fitness level, a type of exercise that might be considered “low” or “moderate exercise” for some people may actually qualify as vigorous for you.

-For example, someone just getting started on a fitness plan might find that incline walking, or even brisk walking on a flat surface, increases your heart rate to 80% of your age-predicted maximum heart rate.
+For example, someone just starting a fitness plan might find that incline walking, or even brisk walking on a flat surface, increases their heart rate to 80% of their age-predicted maximum heart rate.

 This would qualify as vigorous activity.